Nhlanhlajunior100/Nhlanhlajunior100/README.md

 ### Hi there 👋
-- 🔭 I’m a recent graduate interested in big data analytics and artificial intelligence.
+- 🔭 I’m a data consultant at Calybre with a passion for big data analytics and artificial intelligence.
-- 🌱 I love learning more about the world we live in and all of life's wonders in general.
-- 📫 How to reach me: Nhlanhlajunior100@gmail.com
+- 📫 How to reach me: nhlanhlah@calybre.global
-- ⚡ Fun fact: I'm a big WWE fan.
+- ⚡ Fun fact: I'm a big WWE fan!
 -->